-The day I learn to just let something go, will be the day I will seriously rejoice.
+The day I learn to just let something go, will be the day I’ll seriously rejoice.
 Unfortunately that day isn’t close, I think.
 You can already feel this one coming.
-I spent the past week wondering about my growing intolerance for small talk.
+I spent the past week wondering about my growing intolerance for small talk, just like last week.

 I’ve always, always hated small talk.
 Really, for as long as I remember I have not enjoyed small talk.
 What absolutely stunned me is how it upgraded to making my skin crawl and me not entertaining it anymore.
 I used to just go with it for the sake of pleasantness, but more and more I’ve been catching myself not returning the question thus making the conversation end.
 Much to my delight, I have to admit.